hydrocomputing/igwp/README.md

 > A Global Warming Potential model with improved support for short-lived climate pollutions (SLCPs).

-## Why an Improved Version
+## Why an improved version

 The Global Warming Potential (GWP) is a commonly used, simple model to "normalize" the warming impact of different climate pollutants to
 $CO_2$ equivalents.
-This approach works well for long-lived climate pollutions (LLCPs) but fails for short-lived climate pollutants (SLCPs).
+This approach works well for long-lived climate pollutants (LLCPs) but fails for short-lived climate pollutants (SLCPs).
-The improved version of the GWP accounts much better for effect of SLCPs.
+The improved version IGWP accounts much better for effect of SLCPs.

-## Sources
+## Scientific background

 This project: